elicia4/linux_notes/basics/ls.md

 most of your config files are located there, you can see what config files have changed recently.

+To display the contents of a particular directory with full paths to each file or directory *without* printing the contents of each directory:

+    # ls -d /path/to/dir/*
+    ls -d /usr/bin/*

 A good-looking variation of the `ls` command:

     ls -lhF --time-style=long-iso --color=auto --ignore=lost+found